 After the completion of the B.Tech.
-Computer Engineering programme, the graduates of the department will have
+Information Technology programme, the graduates of the department will have

-- 1. An ability to apply the knowledge of Mathematics, Science, Applied Mechanics, Engineering Graphics, Basic Electrical and Electronic Engineering, Basic Workshop Practices and Computer Engineering for the solution of complex engineering problems. - 2.
-An ability to identify, formulate, research literature and analyze complex engineering problems reaching substantiated conclusion using sound principles of Mathematics, Applied Sciences and Computer Science & Engineering. - 3.
-An ability to design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, & the cultural, societal and environmental considerations using sound principle of Computer Engineering. - 4.
-An ability to use research based knowledge and research methods in Computer Engineering including design of experiments, analysis & interpretation of data and synthesis of the information to provide valid conclusions.
+- 1. Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - 2.
+Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - 3.
+Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - 4.
+Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - 5.
+Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - 6.
+The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice. - 7.
+Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development. - 8.
+Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice. - 9.
+Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - 10.
+Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

-- 5. An ability to create, select and apply appropriate techniques, resources and modern Computer engineering & IT modeling tools to complex engineering problems. - 6.
-An ability to apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the Computer Engineering Practice. - 7.
-An ability to analyze the impact of Computer Engineering solutions in societal & environmental contexts, and will demonstrate the knowledge of and need for sustainable solution development. - 8.
-Ethical principles and will commit to professional ethics, responsibilities, and norms of Computer engineering practice. - 9.
-An ability to function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary environments. - 10.
-Demonstrative ability to communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. - 11.
-Knowledge and understanding of the Computer Engineering and Management principles and apply these to his own work as a member and leader in a team to manage projects and in multidisciplinary environments. - 12.
-An ability to recognize the need for, and will have the preparations and ability to engage in independent and life-long learning in the broadest context of technological change in Computer Engineering.
+- 11. Project management and finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments - 12.
+Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-Program Specific Outcomes (PSOs):
+Program Specific Outcomes (PSOs)